Skip navigation

 • TB 2nd Baseman #7

-Ha-Seong Kim is not in the Rays’ starting lineup for Friday night’s battle against the Red Sox.
+Ha-Seong Kim (back) is not in the lineup for Friday’s game against the Reds.

 • TB 2nd Baseman #7

-Ha-Seong Kim (calf) remains out of the lineup on Monday for the third consecutive game.
+Ha-Seong Kim (back) remains out of the lineup for the second consecutive game on Wednesday against the White Sox.